arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 You want to get variance as low as possible; if you reach a variance of 0, that means your model is totally robust to changes in the randomly sampled data it's trained on.

 **Bias** refers to how far off your predictions are from the underlying truth.
-You also want bias to be as low as possible; if you have a bias of 0, that means your model accurately captures the real-life phenomenon that creates the data.
+You also want bias to be as low as possible; if you have a bias of 0, that means your model perfectly captures the real-life phenomenon that creates the data.

 For example, imagine you had collected measurements of body mass index (BMI) and depressive symptoms from a sample of adolescents (see [Bohon & Welch, 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8225589/)).
 Let's pretend that the true relationship between these variables in real life is perfectly quadratic (U-shaped), where medium BMI is associated with low depressive symptoms and BMI that is either low or high is associated with higher depressive symptoms --- it's certainly more complicated than that in reality, but let's assume it's that simple for now.